 When designing interfaces it's frequent to have parts that are common to some of those interfaces.
-In OutSystems, it is possible to refactor and implement those common parts using widgets like Blocks (in mobile apps) and Web Blocks (in web applications) and then reuse them on screens and other blocks.
+In OutSystems, it is possible to refactor and implement those common parts using widgets like Blocks (in Reactive Web and Mobile apps) and Web Blocks (in Traditional Web apps) and then reuse them on screens and other blocks.

 An immediate advantage of using blocks is improving the reusability of screen elements and, therefore, the maintainability of applications.
 For example, the header and footer of an application can be implemented using blocks that are reused in all screens of the application.
 If there are any changes to the header or footer, you only need to update the blocks and those changes are automatically propagated to all the screens of the application.